 The Office of Student Conduct works closely with a variety of campus offices to ensure that students are connected to appropriate resources, many of which are provided here.
 When appropriate, we can provide referrals to these services within the university community.
 If you are unsure who to talk to regarding a particular issue, feel free to contact us and discuss the matter with someone from our office.
 We will do our best to direct you to the appropriate office or campus resource.

-Academic Advising Services (AAS) provides Walk-in Advising in FYC Commons for students who are exploring undergraduate majors at NC State.
+Academic Advising Services (AAPS) provides Walk-in Advising in Holmes Hall for students who are exploring undergraduate majors at NC State.
 Cross-curricular advisors can help students evaluate potential majors, navigate the on-campus transfer process (CODA), and plan appropriate coursework as students transition between majors.
 No appointment is necessary.

 Provides support for students who are in crisis or who are identified as exhibiting concerning or worrisome behaviors.